fluid-project/infusion/src/webapp/fluid-components/js/fluid/uploader/ReadMe.txt

         mouse click.

       In Internet Explorer (IE):
-      - The Uploader under IE6 and IE7 *requires* Flash 10.
       - AIRA is not supported by Internet Explorer.

     We are exploring work-arounds for most of these issues, and will have a patch out as soon as possible to fix them.

-* There continues to be an intermittent bug when using the Uploader with a server that if the user stops the upload just before a file completes, the upload will "get stuck" and will not resume.
+* In previous versions of the Uploader the upload process would stop immediately at the moment that the Stop Upload buttons was clicked.

+  With Infusion 0.8, we  wait for the current file to complete or to error before we stop the upload process.
+This avoids a serious bug in the SWFUploader where the Upload process could get stuck in a state where the Upload process could not be resumed.

 --------------------------------------